diepm/vim-rest-console/README.md

 command and also `echom` the command to the Vim console.
 It's turned off by default.

+#### `vrc_elasticsearch_support`

+If on, the data of ElasticSearch's *_bulk* API can also be specified directly in the request block instead of indirectly via an external file.
+It's off by default.

 #### `vrc_follow_redirects`

 This option enables the cURL -L/--location option that makes it follow